island-is/island.is/handbook/repository/aws-secrets.md

 All secrets labeled with the `dev` label can be fetched using `yarn get-secrets <project>`.

-### Environment variables with static websites
+## Environment variables with static websites

+More about it on the root [README](../../README.md#environment-variables-with-static-websites).

+## Running proxy against development service

-More about it on [this page](../../README.md#environment-variables-with-static-websites).
+More about it on the root [README](../../README.md#running-proxy-against-development-service)